Marianne Elliott

-Marianne Phoebe Elliott OBE (born 27 December 1966) is a British theatre director and producer who works on the West End and Broadway.
-She has received numerous accolades including three Laurence Olivier Awards and four Tony Awards.
+Marianne Phoebe Elliott OBE (born 27 December 1966) is a British theatre director and producer.
+Known for her works on the West End and Broadway, she has received numerous accolades including two Laurence Olivier Awards and four Tony Awards.

 Initially determined not to go into theatre, Elliott began working at the Royal Exchange, Manchester eventually becoming an Associate Director of the Royal Court Theatre in London in 2002.
 Known for her extensive work at the Royal National Theatre from 2006 to 2017, she established her own theatre production company with producer Chris Harper in 2016.
-She has received critical and box-office success directing West End original productions of War Horse in 2007, and The Curious Incident of the Dog in the Night-Time in 2012, as well as revivals of Tony Kushner's Angels in America in 2017, Stephen Sondheim's musical Company in 2018 and Arthur Miller's Death of a Salesman in 2019, all of which transferred to Broadway.
+She has received critical and box-office success directing original West End productions of War Horse in 2007 and The Curious Incident of the Dog in the Night-Time in 2012, as well as revivals of Tony Kushner's Angels in America in 2017, Stephen Sondheim's musical Company in 2018, and Arthur Miller's Death of a Salesman in 2019, all of which transferred to Broadway.

-Elliott was appointed Officer of the Order of the British Empire (OBE) in Queen Elizabeth II's 2018 Birthday Honours for her services to theatre.
+Elliott was appointed Officer of the Order of the British Empire (OBE) in Queen Elizabeth II's 2018 Birthday Honours for services to theatre.

-Early life
+Early life and education

 Elliott was born in 1966 in London, the daughter of Michael Elliott, theatre director and co-founder of the Royal Exchange theatre in Manchester, and actress Rosalind Knight.
 Her maternal grandfather was the actor Esmond Knight.
-The family moved to Manchester when she was eight years old and attended St Hilary's School, Alderley Edge, Didsbury Road Junior School in Heaton Moor and later Stockport Grammar School.
+The family moved to Manchester when she was eight years old and she attended St Hilary's School, Alderley Edge, Didsbury Road Junior School in Heaton Moor and later Stockport Grammar School.

 She has said she "hated" the theatrical professions as a child "and used to ask [her parents] not to talk shop".
 Despite this early ambivalence, she studied drama at Hull University, but used "to sneak into English lectures because she found them more interesting".

 Elliott's father, Michael, died when she was a teenager.
 She said "I don’t think I would have gone into the theatre at all if my father had lived because he was so good at it.
 I didn’t make the decision to direct until I was in my late 20s, a good 10 years after he died."